OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/metamodelstructured.rst

 For multi-dimensional data, fits are computed on a separable per-axis basis.
-If a particular dimension does not have enough training data points to support a selected spline order (e.g. 3 sample points, but an order 5 quintic spline is specified) the order of the fitted spline with be automatically reduced for that dimension alone.
+If a particular dimension does not have enough training data points to support a selected spline order (e.g. 3 sample points, but an order 5 quintic spline is specified), the order of the fitted spline will be automatically reduced for that dimension alone.

 Extrapolation is supported, but disabled by default.
 It can be enabled via initialization attribute (see below).